Sadikk/BlueSheep/README.md

 TODO
 ----
-Check all the //TODO in order to find what is needed.
+Check all the //TODO in order to find what is needed. \n Anti-bot bypass is almost complete but not entirely. \n Check suggestions from forum \n
-Maj 2.27
-Anti-bot bypass is almost complete but not entirely.

 MAINTAINERS
 -----------